File a Grievance

-You do not have to be a client to file a grievance.
-Anyone can report allegations of professional misconduct or problems with a lawyer.
-Please see the Attorney Complaint Information brochure for answers to common questions about the grievance process (English - Spanish).
-If you have questions about the grievance process, call the Grievance Information Helpline at (800)932-1900.
+Please see the Attorney Complaint Information (English - Spanish) for answers to common questions about the grievance process.
+If you have questions about the grievance process, call the Grievance Information Hotline at (800) 932-1900.

 You may also contact the Office of Chief Disciplinary Counsel (CDC) in your area.